 Can psoriatic arthritis occur in children?
 While the overwhelming majority of cases of psoriatic arthritis occur in adults, children can be diagnosed with psoriatic arthritis.
 The typical age of onset of juvenile psoriatic arthritis is between 9 and 11 years of age.

-Psoriatic arthritis is an incurable autoimmune disease
+Psoriatic arthritis is an chronic autoimmune disease

 Symptoms wax and wane with psoriatic arthritis

 Known as “flares,” psoriatic arthritis symptoms come and go.
 You could have no symptoms of psoriatic arthritis for days or months and all of a sudden, they appear again.
 Complete with pain, swelling, inflammation, tendonitis, and related problems.
-In very, very rare cases, individuals with psoriatic arthritis seem to go into a remission state, exhibiting no symptoms for years.
+In rare cases, individuals with psoriatic arthritis seem to go into a remission state, exhibiting no symptoms for years.
 However, many years later, symptoms tend to return.